Automattic/Iris/docs.md

 	<script src="path/to/iris.min.js"></script>
 	<script src="path/to/my/javascript.js"></script>

 *Note that the above example is just an example.
 Use your discretion.
-You may not need all of jQuery UI, for instance, and you probably want some kind of system concatenating/managing your scripts.*
+You may not need all of jQuery UI, for instance, and you probably want some kind of system for concatenating/managing your scripts.*

 ## Usage